- Malvertising is a tool used by cybercriminals to target users through digital advertisements on businesses' websites and social media.

-Early malvertising attempted to trick users into clicking their banner ads, such as claiming their computer was already compromised by viruses and that they should install their antivirus.
-These days, users don't even have to click on the malicious advertisement for it to run exploits, which can start automatically and in the background.
+Early malvertising attempted to trick users into clicking banner ads, such as by claiming their computer was already compromised by viruses and that they should install an antivirus.
+These days, you don't even have to click on the malicious advertisement for it to run exploits, which can start automatically and in the background.

 The effects of malvertising

 The risk of malvertising infecting users' computers has created a dilemma between internet users and ad distributors.
-To defend against malvertising, users are advised to update the scripts that ads run on, such as Java, Flash and Microsoft Silverlight, as well as to keep their anti-malware software up to date.
-However, to further ensure they avoid malicious advertisements, users will stop ads completely by installing ad blockers or by disabling certain scripts like Java and Flash from running on their browser.
-This leads to a loss of revenue for the website displaying ads, which, in turn, may prompt those companies to prevent ad-blocking users from using their site.
+To defend against malvertising, users are advised to update the scripts that ads run on, such as Java, Flash and Microsoft Silverlight, and to keep their anti-malware software up to date.
+However, to further ensure they avoid malicious advertisements, users will stop ads completely by installing ad blockers or disabling scripts like Java and Flash from running on their browser.
+This leads to a loss of revenue for the website displaying ads, which may prompt those companies to prevent ad-blocking users from using their sites.

 While ad networks work to improve safeguards and prevent malvertising from being distributed to their partners, there are a few things you can do to prevent malicious advertising from affecting your users and ruining your reputation.
-It will require some vigilance on your part to make sure visitors are protected when entering your website.
+It will require some vigilance on your part to protect your website visitors.

-Be sure you deal with reputable advertising networks that run fraud detection on their advertisements.
+Make sure you deal only with reputable advertising networks that run fraud detection on their advertisements.
 You also need to examine the ads your website is running.
-You can do so safely using domain research tools like DomainTools.com that let you examine URLs without entering them.
+You can do this safely with domain research tools, such as DomainTools, that let you examine URLs without entering them.

-According to Google's anti-malvertising guide, you should search for suspicious redirects and iframes.
-If the ad's script contains suspicious code, including encrypted code, it should be treated with suspicion.
+According to Google's anti-malvertising guide, you should search for suspicious redirects and iFrames.
+If the ad's script contains suspicious code, including encrypted code, treat it with suspicion.
 Remove the ad from your website and report it to your ad network.
 If your network allows you to swap it out with another, then do so.
-If this is a frequent issue, then it's advised you switch to a different ad network.
+If this is a frequent issue, you should switch to a different ad network.

-There are several ad verification services that act as watchdogs for your website.
-Companies such as Geoedge and Media Trust have add-ons that scan through advertisement code to backcheck it against trusted sources and look for suspicious code.
+There are several ad verification services that can act as watchdogs for your website.
+Companies such as GeoEdge and The Media Trust have add-ons that scan advertisement code to backcheck it against trusted sources and look for suspicious code.

 Be sure to protect your own computers and servers when dealing with suspect ads, as you can also be a victim of malware from the malicious ads.
-You can be targeted with ransomware that can lock down your whole website, so be sure to keep backups and strong anti-malware software.
+You could be targeted with ransomware that locks down your whole website, so be sure to keep backups and strong anti-malware software in place.

-If your website is flagged by a search engine for distributing malware, you can usually file an appeal to that search engine, such as Google or Bing, when you've removed the malvertising.
+If Google, Bing or another search engine flags your website for distributing malware, you can usually file an appeal to that search engine when you've removed the malvertising.

-As with any malware, malvertising is invasive and continually changing.
-While ad networks and the online advertising industry is and should address malvertising, and the use of third-party ad verification tools and antimalware is recommended, it ultimately comes down to you to make sure your website is not spreading malware.
-Those precautions won't outmatch a knowledgeable and vigilant eye on the code that goes through your website.
+Like any malware, malvertising is invasive and continually changing.
+While ad networks and the online advertising industry are addressing malvertising, and the use of third-party ad verification tools and anti-malware is recommended, it ultimately comes down to you to make sure your website is not spreading malware.
+Those precautions don't remove the need for a knowledgeable and vigilant eye on the code that goes through your website.